isomerpages/moh-bioethics/_activities/current-projects.md

 **Establishment of a Bioethics Corner with the National Library Board**<br>
 The Bioethics Corner is a dedicated resource with physical and digital collections on bioethics and related topics for the public to access to promote greater awareness and understanding of bioethics in Singapore.

-**Revamp of the Bioethics Exhibition at the Science Centre Singapore**
+**Revamp of the Bioethics Exhibition at the Science Centre Singapore**<br>
+The Bioethics Exhibition examines bioethical issues arising from current biomedical research topics and future biomedical research and the impact to individuals and society.